nenuadrian/project-omega/server/README.md

 ## Setup

-First good thing to do is run `setup.sh` to install PHP dependencies.
+First good thing to do is run `setup.sh PATH_OF_PUBLIC` to install PHP dependencies.

 Then there is a `/setup` screen to install the DB and creating configuration files automagically.